 Flossing.
 It’s something you know you should do, but how often do you actually get around to it?
 We get it; it’s fiddly and annoying and you often end up cutting off circulation to one or more fingers.
 Perhaps – if you’re honest – you’re not really sure how to floss properly anyway.

 If this is a habit you’ve fallen behind on, you’re certainly not alone.
-Only a quarter of British adults use dental floss regularly, and a third have never bothered with it at all.
+Only 31% of British adults use dental floss daily.

 But it’s actually an important part of your daily oral hygiene routine, so it’s great that you’re here to find out more about the right technique.

 And if you’re not a fan of traditional dental floss, don’t worry.
-There is a variety of products that use different technologies to make the job much easier.
-Keep reading to find out which one you should be using.
+There is a variety of products that use different technologies to make the job much easier – as well as some eco-friendly options for those worried about plastic waste.

 |Best Products for a Better Floss|